Prostate cancer that is detected early has a better chance of successful treatment.

 What are the causes of prostate cancer?

-Causes of prostate cancer remain unclear.
+The causes of prostate cancer remain unclear.
 What doctors understand is cancer starts when some cells turn abnormal.
-DNA in the abnormal cells is mutated, which also expands more rapidly than those in normal cells do.
+DNA in abnormal cells is mutated, which also expands more rapidly than those in normal cells do.
 While other cells are dying, these abnormal cells remain alive and continue living.
-Later on, the growing abnormal cells that are accumulating from a tumour can expand to invade other tissues nearby.
+Later on, the growing abnormal cells that are accumulating from a tumor can expand to invade other tissues nearby.
 This means the abnormal cells can also metastasize to other parts of the body.

 What are the risk factors of prostate cancer?